WeLikeIke/DubitaC/README.md

 1. The complete source code, from scripts to Unity assets.
 2. The 2 latest builds, for Server and Client.
 3. The Automatic documentation created by doxygen.
-4. The Installer for the latest version.
+4. The Installer and installation script for the latest version.
 5. The original Thesis paper, with relative reference manual as an appendix.

 Feel free to contribute!